elisechant/mobile-first-sass-tool/README.md

 ````

-Mobile-first Development means *develop for the most basic experience, and then progressively enhance*, using Media Queries to do so, towards a full Progressively Enhanced experience.
+Mobile-first Development means *develop for the most basic experience, and then progressively enhance* ... (using Media Queries) towards a full Progressively Enhanced experience.

 This is the problem with Mobile-first: